pichapp/Bioinfo4B/SingleCell/README.md

 We suggest that you follow the following tutorials.
 Second one adds the spatial data, have a look at it if there is time.
 Please refer to the documentation of these tools directly for information on how to install them and get started.
 1) Seurat - Guided Clustering Tutorial.
-Please save the R script and the data in the same folder and start following the instructions in an R platform of your choice.
+Please save [this R script](https://github.com/acg-team/Bioinfo4B/blob/main/SingleCell/Single_Cell_RNA_Analysis.R) and the data in the same folder and start following the instructions in an R platform of your choice.
 Note that M1 M2 Macs do not work with the R package Seurat.
 The guide is adapterd from the following tutorial, feel free to check it out: [Guided Clustering Tutorial](https://satijalab.org/seurat/articles/pbmc3k_tutorial.html#identification-of-highly-variable-features-feature-selection) .
 In this tutorial, you will analyse a count matrix based on a dataset, which you will practice creating in the Task 2.
 2) Once you find the time or cal also be considered for a project: The [Analysis, visualization, and integration of spatial datasets with Seurat](https://satijalab.org/seurat/articles/spatial_vignette)

-### TASK 2: Run STARSolo to generate a gene expression count matrix
+### TASK 2: Align single cell reads to generate a gene expression count matrix
 Now that you have been introduced to the basics of single cell analyses, let's have a look to see how single cell gene expression matrices are actually generated.
 In this part, we will use the STAR algnment program to map sequencing read to a reference genome.
 This alignment will be the basis for determining the expression levels of different transcripts in single cells.